stacks-network/docs/src/pages/write-smart-contracts/overview.md

 Not every decentralized application requires smart contracts, but Clarity unlocks interesting capabilities for decentralized applications.
 Examples of use cases include, but are not limited to:

-- Access control (e.g. pay to access)
+- Access control (for example pay to access)
-- Non-fungible (e.g. collectibles) and fungible tokens (e.g. stablecoins)
+- Non-fungible (for example collectibles) and fungible tokens (for example stablecoins)
-- Business model templates (e.g. subscriptions)
+- Business model templates (for example subscriptions)
 - App-specific blockchains
 - Decentralized Autonomous Organizations